Barbados Weekly Nightlife Guide

 The whole place is surrounded by rum shops so pick a bench, order your food, get a bottle of rum and party the night away with visitors and locals alike.
 If you are hard-core, then you may even fancy venturing on to a nightclub after wards, if you do, then it is drinks free again.

 Some establishments offer free entry to females between nine and 11 p.m.
 Another option on Fridays is to head to the west coast in Holetown for dinner at one of the various bars and restaurants including The Mews Restaurant, Spago or Elbow Room.

 It’s back to St. Lawrence Gap for all the action tonight with the hot spots, some of them offering back in time night, playing all the great sounds of the 1970’s disco fever.

 Traditionally, a quieter night on the party scene compared to other nights, but you can head up to Surfer’s Bay where they serve an Italian Buffet and have a live guitarist.
-There are several visitors and locals looking to end off the weekend in this popular hangout.
+Visitors and locals are looking to end the weekend in this popular hangout.